aCertainProgrammer/UnnamedDraftingTool/README.md

 ### Color champion borders
 This colors the borders of the champions depending on which team they belong to:
-- green for ally champions
+- Green for ally champions
-- red for enemy champions
+- Red for enemy champions
-- orange for champions in both teams
+- Orange for champions in both teams
-- champions that are not in either ally or enemy teams are not given a colored border
+- Champions that are not in either ally or enemy teams are not given a colored border

 ### Load user data on page reload
 This option decides which data source the program loads on startup (or when the page is reloaded).